-Leaders today are embracing that innovation is important, and something that they can use to drive their growth.
+Leaders today are embracing that innovation is important and something that they can use to drive their growth.
 However, the fundamental question then becomes, how is that done?

-Instead of innovation being a one-run-off project or merely innovation theater, what can companies do over and over again?
-So, what is it that makes a company invincible- being able to reinvent themselves systematically?
+Instead of innovation being a one-run-off project or merely theater, what can companies do over and over again?
+So, what is it that makes a company invincible?

-Alex Osterwalder, Co-Founder at Strategyzer and author of The Invincible Company, and Tendayi Viki, Associate Partner at Strategyzer and author of Pirates in the Navy, typically use three questions to determine and measure if the innovation efforts are having an impact on the business or not.
+When Alex Osterwalder, Co-Founder at Strategyzer and author of The Invincible Company, and Tendayi Viki, Associate Partner at Strategyzer and author of Pirates in the Navy, talk about invincible companies, they are referring to companies that can reinvent themselves systematically.

+They typically use three questions to determine and measure if the innovation efforts are having an impact on the business or not.